Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: Preliminaries and notation

-\begin{rmk} For more details on the theory of dg categories, we invite the reader to consult \cite{ke06}, \cite{to11} and/or \cite{ro14}. \end{rmk} Let $A$ be a commutative ring.
 Let $\dgcat$ be the category of small $A$-linear dg categories together with $A$-linear dg functors.
-This category can be endowed with a combinatorial model category structure, where weak equivalences are DK equivalences (see \cite{tab05}).
+This category can be endowed with a cofibrantly generated model category structure, where weak equivalences are DK equivalences (see \cite{tab05}).
 The underlying $\oo$-category of this model category coincides with the $\oo$-localization of $\dgcat$ with respect to the class of DK equivalences.
 We will denote this $\oo$-category by $\dgcatdk$.

 Every DK equivalence is a Morita equivalence.
-We can therefore endow $\dgcat$ with a second combinatorial model category structure by using the theory of Bausfield localizations.
+We can therefore endow $\dgcat$ with a second cofibrantly generated model category structure by using the theory of Bousfield localizations.
 In this case weak equivalences are Morita equivalences.
 Similarly to the previous case, the underlying $\oo$-category of this model category coincides with the $\oo$-localization of $\dgcat$ with respect to Morita equivalences.
 We will label this $\oo$-category by $\dgcatm$.

 Let $\hat{\Cc}_c$ denote the dg category of perfect $\Cc^{\textup{op}}$-dg modules.
 Then $\dgcatm$ is equivalent to the full subcategory of $\dgcatdk$ spanned by dg categories $\Cc$ for which the Yoneda embedding $\Cc \hookrightarrow \hat{\Cc}_c$ is a DK equivalence.